-This article will evaluate some of the top Headless CMS options – Sanity, Strapi, Storyblok, Prismic, and Contentful.
+This article will evaluate some of the top Headless CMS options: Sanity, Strapi, Storyblok, Prismic, and Contentful.
 Each provides unique customization, integration capabilities, and scalability advantages.
-Understanding these platforms’ strengths will help you choose the right tool to meet your specific business needs and technical requirements.

-TLDR; Key Differences between Leading Headless CMS solutions
+TLDR: Key Differences between Leading Headless CMS solutions

 Sanity excels in high customization and developer-centric features.
 This CMS is ideal for projects that need a tailored solution with strong collaboration capabilities